 - Provision of after-hours access cards for RMIT staff (part-time, full-time and sessional staff) and students (part-time and full-time students)

-- Management of security systems, including a Closed Circuit Television (CCTV) system
+- Management of security systems, including a Closed Circuit Television (CCTV) system and Emergency Call points

 - Collection and analysis of criminal activity statistics on campus

 - Coordination of investigations into any criminal activity on campus

 - Provision of on and off-campus training on how to increase personal safety

 - Operation of the University’s locking system.